final-hill/class-tools/README.md

 ## Introduction

-This library provides a number of utility functions and decorators to ease of features commonly found in functional languages.
+This library provides a number of utility decorators to enable the use of features commonly found in functional languages for use with classes.

 ## Library Installation